nyaruka/goflow/docs/docs.md

 ## has_webhook_status(webhook, status)

 Tests whether the passed in `webhook` call has the passed in `status`.
-If there is webhook set, then "success" will still match.
+If there is no webhook set, then "success" will still match.